 What to Expect from Driving Times in Alaska

-Gorgeous landscapes and the promise of fun outdoor adventures are constantly bringing new people to live in Anchorage, Alaska.
+Gorgeous landscapes and the promise of fun outdoor activities are constantly bringing new people to live in Anchorage, Alaska.
 As the population increases, however, so do commute times, causing roads to become evermore congested with traffic.
-To select a home in a gorgeous locale free of heavy traffic, it is important to explore just how long the daily commute can take.
+To select a place to live, it is important to explore just how long the daily commute can take.
 In an effort to help everyone explore this topic in detail, here's a rundown of the current commute times in Alaska.